ShikaTheRock/ShikaTheRock/README.md

 _**I might have born as a sorcerer, but i will die as a wizard🔮**_

+Hiiiii :D, Im Shika a 18 year old spanish guy trying to learn ;)

+Im using this git to document all my development all over the years, and on the way i learn git, whitch i think if i work as anything IT bassed i will have to use it

+Well, thats all, u can see my repos (Mostly school work).
+I HOPE U LIKE THEM 😁

 <a href="https://github.com/ShikaTheRock/ShikaTheRock/tree/main">
   <picture>
     <img alt="Andrew Grant's GitHub Profile README copy for my readme" src="terminal.svg">